 McGraw - Blodgett Mills is a very small town located in the state of New York.
 With a population of 2,742 people and just one neighborhood, McGraw - Blodgett Mills is the 489th largest community in New York.
-Much of the housing stock in McGraw - Blodgett Mills was built prior to World War II, making it one of the older and more historic towns in the country.
+McGraw - Blodgett Mills has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-McGraw - Blodgett Mills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, McGraw - Blodgett Mills isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McGraw - Blodgett Mills are a mix of both white- and blue-collar jobs.
 Overall, McGraw - Blodgett Mills is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in McGraw - Blodgett Mills who work in sales jobs (15.06%), management occupations (8.29%), and office and administrative support (7.06%).

 Of important note, McGraw - Blodgett Mills is also a town of artists.
 McGraw - Blodgett Mills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape McGraw - Blodgett Mills’s character.